What Is Raycast? The Complete Guide to the Best Mac Launcher (2026)

 Is Raycast safe to use?

 Yes.
 Raycast is developed by a reputable company backed by major venture capital firms.
 It is notarized by Apple and does not require disabling macOS security features.
 Extensions from the Raycast Store are reviewed before publication.
-Your data is processed locally by default.
+Your data is processed locally by default — for the full breakdown, see our is Raycast safe and data collection articles.

 Is upgrading to Raycast Pro worth it?